What we do

 KBR's core commitment is to ensure authors retain full control of their work.
 From selecting specific services to the final "KBR's full-brand experience," authors are supervised by Noga through every step of the KDP publishing process.
 Furthermore, authors publish using their own accounts, ensuring they retain 100% of their royalties.

-Noga Sklar, CEO and chief editor of KBR Digital, is a book and cover designer, writer, and professional translator.
+Noga Sklar, CEO and chief editor of KBR Digital, is a publisher, editor, book and cover designer, writer, and professional translator.
 Born in Tiberias, Israel, she lived for many years in Rio de Janeiro, Brazil a city she later left to take refuge with her husband, Alan, in a mountain paradise amid the Atlantic Forest.

 Her encounter with Alan Sklar gave new impetus to her life and literary career.
 Based on their online interactions and the emails the couple exchanged, Noga wrote her best-selling novel No Degrees of Separation — a passionate diary described by the writer and psychoanalyst Ana Cecilia Carvalho as a modern Song of Songs.

-As an editor and publisher, Noga runs her company with personal care, investing her energy in a growing catalog of more than 200 titles across various segments and several languages.
+As an editor and publisher, Noga runs her company with personal care, investing her energy in a growing catalog of more than 250 titles across various segments and several languages.

 An American citizen since 2016, Noga lives in South Carolina, and in the last few years, has been dedicating herself to supporting other authors in their quest for literary excellence.